akarve/bipsea/README.md

 BIP-85 enables you to protect and store a _single_ master secret that can derive _millions of independent, multi-purpose secrets_.

-BIP-85 offers the following benefits:
+The following benefits emerge:

-* Offers the security of numerous independent passwords with the operational efficiency of a single master password.
+1. Offers the security of numerous independent passwords with the operational efficiency of a single master password.
 (The master secret can be multi-factor.)
-* Uses Bitcoin's well-tested hierarchical deterministic wallet tree (including primitives like ECDSA and hardened children)
+1. Uses Bitcoin's well-tested hierarchical deterministic wallet tree (including primitives like ECDSA and hardened children)
-* Generates millions of new mnemonics and master keys
+1. Generates millions of new mnemonics and master keys
-* Generates millions of new passwords and random streams from a single master key
+1. Generates millions of new passwords and random streams from a single master key

 Unlike a password manager, which protects many secrets with one hot secret, BIP-85 _derives_ many secrets from one protected secret.
 Therefore you only need